 Moreover (men just can’t understand this) she may prefer a “non-max” sexual intercourse to a “max” one.
 For example, there seems to be endless debate about the relative physical intensity or pleasure of different forms of feminine orgasm: e.g., clitoral and G-spot and vaginal orgasms.
-(The differences and debate are described in the Wikipedia article on orgasm.)
-But, the debate often focuses on merely physical pleasure, without attending to the psychological dimension that is so central to the whole experience.
+(For more on orgasm, see here.)
+But the debate often focuses on merely physical pleasure, without attending to the psychological dimension that is so central to the whole experience.
 Some scientific studies provide evidence that penile-vaginal intercourse is the best for sexual satisfaction, health, and well-being.
 (See here, for example.)
 Could it be that the physical union of vaginal intercourse brings with it a "unitive" psychological dimension that is key for a woman's sexual satisfaction in the context of a personal (especially marital) context?
 If so, then, how much does your wife’s preference for something less “max” physically enter into your judgment about how to act?

 Another factor that a husband should consider, by the way, is that a wife can be quite happy with sex even if the sexual act is not orgasmic for her, or only mildly so.
 What the act signifies or represents – your mutual affection – may be more important for her than the orgasmic intensity.
 (Of course, no husband would feel happy if he were consistently not giving her an intense sexual experience.)

 Another question to ask about “going for the max” is this: “ is your wife aware of your efforts to be an Olympic lover?"
 If she is aware, a good woman is likely to find your focus on yourself (either your pleasure, or your capacity to overwhelm her) unattractive, because the focus is not on her, which is what she most wants.
 If she is unaware of what you are up to, because you are keeping it to yourself, this involves a holding back of what is driving you – almost a kind of deceit – which is contrary to the pure self-giving that is at the heart of love.